 Let your child say a short prayer, read a poem they wrote, or say something about the pet during the ceremony.
 You can also use this opportunity to allow your child to tell stories about memories they shared and some of their most precious times spent together.

-Let them choose an urn for the pet.
+Let them choose cremation urn jewelry for the pet.
 Buying a pet memorial urn as a keepsake memory for your child is a beautiful way to keep the memory of their pet alive.
-If you need an idea of what type of urns to choose from, you will find very beautiful options listed here.
+If you need an idea of what type of jewelry urns to choose from, you will find very beautiful options listed here.